The Most Popular New Year’s Resolutions – And How To Achieve Them

 - Start meditating

 The good news is, there are a plethora of books, podcasts and free YouTube videos available for guidance.
+Or for more structured support, you can seek help from a psychologist.

 Cut Down on Alcohol